houssemmh/javaTracer/README.md

 # Java Tracer

 A tracing tool for Java applications.
-This tool uses eBPF to hook on USDT tracepoints and generates CTF traces using LTTng.
+This tool uses eBPF to hook on OpenJDK USDT probes and writes the output as a CTF file

 ## Requirements
   - Linux Kernel supporting eBPF